RenanMMaciel/developer-challenge/README.md

     ```

   - Accessing the API folder, configuring database.yml, installing dependencies, creating a database, running migrates and seeds, and starting the API on port 3000.
+  - In the database.yml file, you should put the username and password of the postgres user.
     ```bash
     cd build-your-computer-api/ && cp config/database.yml.example config/database.yml && bundle install && rails db:create && rails db:migrate && rails db:seed && rails s
     ```